remy/remysharp.com/public/drafts/motivation.md

 Finally, I watched [Emma Watson's address to the UN](https://www.youtube.com/watch?v=gkjW9PZBRfk).
 It fired something up inside of me.
 Something that I identified with and believe in.
 I intend to show my son and daughter the video when they're old enough to pay attention (currently 3 years and 5 months respectively, so they're a way off).

+I can't quite articulate what it is that makes me motivated to move forward in Watson's address, but I emplore you watch the video.
+It's 13 minutes.
+Incredibly inspiring and something I think all young and old should watch, boys in particular.

 ---

 For me, I need something to reach into my slump and lend it's hand to pull me up.
 These three things are helping me do that for me right now.
 I love my family so much, and I want them to feel loved by me.